ajaxray/docker-compose-laravel/README.md

     - application database user's password: 123456
 - Email Panel: http://localhost:8025/

+The information above can be different if you've modified parameter values in `docker-compose.yml`.

 Important Notes
 ---------------
 - **Starting with fresh Laravel**

-    If you have not started (or cloned) the project yet, you can start a fresh Laravel 6 project using _ONLY_ git (no other dependencies):
+    If you have not started (or cloned) the project yet, you can start a latest Laravel project using _ONLY_ git (no other dependencies):
    ```shell script
    git clone https://github.com/laravel/laravel.git my-project
    cd my-project
    cp .env.example .env
    ```

 - **Updating PHP configuration**

     `docker/php/local.ini` is being loaded with PHP ini of `app` service.
 So, if you need to modify/add any ini value, you can use this file.